w-e-ll/friend_service/README.md

 # Squad Service

-In life, bad heroes always fail.
+In life, bad heroes always win.

 The positive hero has a code of honor through which he simply does not want to step over so as not to upset his own balance of respect for himself.